-Participate in an orientation, where they will meet their fellows cohort, learn from leaders in public affirmative litigation, and spend time setting goals and planning for the year.
+Participate in a multi-day orientation, where they will meet their fellows cohort, learn from leaders in public affirmative litigation, and set goals and plan for the year.

 Join at least 2 other in-person convenings to learn concrete skills necessary to be an effective government plaintiff, like initiating and managing investigations, taking testimony, negotiating settlements with a government client, leveraging your influence through amicus work, and interpersonal skills like leadership development.

-Connect by video conference monthly for coaching and additional learning opportunities.
+Connect by video conference monthly to receive coaching and additional learning opportunities.

 Receive one-on-one mentoring focused on developing an affirmative litigation practice.